DmarZX2/Alhosn-api-wrapper/README.md

 results = A.results # Saving the results in a variable

 A.pdfout(pdftype="test",
-   name="test-pdf")     # Save either the user test or vaccination vaccine
+   name="test-pdf")     # Save either the user test or vaccination form
                         # You can also specify the name or leave it, and
                         # it will be called as the type